aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS/Simulate-Amazon-Guardduty-for-EKS-Findings.md

 Run the following command to delete the cluster role binding.

+Cleanup:
 ```bash
 $ kubectl delete clusterrolebinding anonymous-view
 ```

 **Impact:Kubernetes/SuccessfulAnonymousAccess and Policy:Kubernetes/AnonymousAccessGranted**
-This finding is used to indicate that A API commonly used to tamper with resources in a Kubernetes cluster was invoked by an unauthenticated user.
+This finding is used to indicate that an API commonly used to tamper with resources in a Kubernetes cluster was invoked by an unauthenticated user.

 To simulate this we will need to first create a role **pod-create**.
 ```bash